GuoshenLi/LACNN/README.md

 Requirements: tensorflow 1.3+, python 2.7.

 Usage:
-(1) create folder '/Model/LDN' in the current dir, download the LDN mdoel in [], and put the downloaded model in './LACNN/Model/LDN'
+(1) create folder '/Model/LDN' in the current dir, download the LDN mdoel [here](), and put the downloaded model in './LACNN/Model/LDN'

 (2) run Generate_attenmap.py to create attention maps for the UCSD dataset

-(3) run LACNN_train.py to train LACNN, VGG16 model can be found in
+(3) run LACNN_train.py to train LACNN, VGG16.npy file can be found in [here](https://github.com/machrisaa/tensorflow-vgg)

 (4) run LACNN_test.py to test LACNN